dailystory/docs/articles/changelog/2017/may.md

 * A few bug fixes to salesforce integration to handle close date on leads
 * Simplified the lead import job

-Updated UX for login.dailystory.com

-* Simplified trial sign up
-* Simplified forgot password, reset password, invitation and welcome with cleaner UX

 Added new Lead PageView Report

 * Provides a list of page views broken down by qualified leads

 We also enabled the UK data center.

+# May 2, 2017
+Updated trial, login and logout pages to simplify them more.

+* Changed reset, forgot password, welcome and invitation to use a floating boxy style UX
+* Removed the requirement when creating a trial to enter your company name, now just Trial Account"
+* Moved common login functionality to login.js

 # May 1, 2017
 Quite a few updates for the start of May: